TGDivy/TGDivy/README.md

 ## 💬🌞

-> The more we value things, the less we value ourselves.   ~ Bruce Lee
+> Rather than waste time and energy worrying, use that time and energy to constructively deal with whatever is causing the worry. ~ Celestine Chua

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )